Regulation of electronic cigarettes: Federal regulation

 In September 2018, the FDA has further strengthened its Youth Tobacco Prevention Plan by targeting the e-cigarette industry with fines for retailers and manufactures that are illegally selling to youth.
 FDA commissioner Scott Gottlieb, M.D., has indicated that this is a first step in a new and significant enforcement strategy against the e-cigarette industry.
 In November 2018, the FDA announced new steps to curb youth vaping while still ensuring the adults who would benefit from e-cigarettes still had access to a healthier nicotine delivery system.
 Sales of flavored tobacco products will be limited to adult only stores and online vendors with the exception of tobacco, mint or menthol e-cigarettes that will remain for sales wherever combustible cigarettes are sold (convenience stores).
 If the FDA does not see a change in the illegal youth access of menthol or minty vapes currently 20% of their use, they will move to adjust their regulations.
 The decision to allow menthol vapes was to ensure that an alternative was present should an adult go to purchase menthol cigarettes.
 The age verification of online vendors for vape products will see an increased level of security.

-In the midst of an outbreak of lung illness in the US linked to vaping products, Donald Trump said in September 2019 that his administration is planning to propose a ban on e-cigarette liquid flavors.
+In the midst of an outbreak of lung illness in the US linked to vaping products, Donald Trump said in September 2019 that his administration planned to propose a ban on e-cigarette liquid flavors.
 In December 2019, congress enacted a law raising the age for sale of all tobacco products, including electronic cigarettes, from 18 to 21 years old.
 In 2020, the FDA ordered a halt on sales of vaping products with sweet and fruity flavors.
 In 2021, the FDA has denied marketing approval for a large number of e-cigarette products.
 In 2022, the FDA targeted the company Juul, denying it a marketing application and ordering Juul's products off of the US the market.
 However, some regulatory loopholes (specifically around disposable, pre-filled products) still allow flavored products from other companies.